-The most recent results of monitoring of surface waters in the County, are provided in the River & Lake annual report prepared by Cavan County Council for 2011 is included in Appendix 7 of this report.
+The most recent results of monitoring of surface waters in the County, are provided in the River & Lake annual report prepared by Cavan County Council for 2011 is included in Appendix...... of this report.
 All chemical monitoring was undertaken by the Council's Environment Section.
 Monitoring complies with the requirements of the monitoring programme prescribed by the EPA in compliance with the requirements of the Water Framework Directive (WFD).
 Approximately 99 river stations and 21 lakes are monitored.
 The monitoring programme allows comparison, on an annual basis of the chemical quality of rivers and lakes.

 The Biological monitoring referred to in the report on river stations was undertaken by the EPA as part of its National Programme of Biological Assessment of River Water Quality.
-The lake monitoring and three times between July and October.
+The lake monitoring .
+The lake monitoring programme involves the monitoring of 21 lakes designated by the EPA.
+This involves a minimum of four samples taken once in April and three times between July and October.